-According to American organizational theorists, Harold Koontz and Cyril O'Donnell,
+According to Harold Koontz and Cyril O'Donnell,

-Developing a manager is a progressive process in the same sense that educating a person is.
+• Developing a manager is a progressive process in the same sense that educating a person is.
 Neither development nor education should be thought of as something that can ever be completed, for there are no known limits to the degree one may be developed or educated.
 Manager development concerns the means by which a person cultivates those skills whose application will improve the efficiency and effectiveness with which the anticipated results of a particular organizational segment are achieved.

-According to American management author, G.R.
+According to G.R.
 Terry,